tidesdb/tidesdb/README.md

 > In very active beta development.
 Not ready for production use.

 ## Todo list
-- [ ] Finalize and check methods for memory safety
 - [ ] DB cursor
 - [ ] Finalize error codes and their messages
 - [ ] Add more tests fulfilling `@todo` comments
-- [ ] Add more tests for edge cases such as concurrency
 - [ ] Benchmark
 - [ ] Documentation